 17 Lotto Players Win Second Division

-Seventeen lucky Lotto players will be jumping for joy after each winning $15,383 with Lotto Second Division in tonight’s live Lotto draw.
+Seventeen lucky Lotto players will be in for a treat after each winning $12,438 with Lotto Second Division in tonight’s live Lotto draw.

-Two lucky players also won Powerball Second Division, taking their total winnings to $23,597.

 |Store